z0on/RDA-forest/README.md

 RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
 Essentially, the method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including all sorts of non-linear dependencies and multi-way interactions).
 We call this approach RDAforest, to reflect the fact that it has the same purpose as redundancy analysis (RDA) - to find associations between highly dimensional data and multiple predictor variables - except RDA-forest relies on more versatile RF instead of linear regressions.

+Major changes between v.2.6.1 and 2.9.2 (see [RDAForest News](https://docs.google.com/document/d/1Rho1cysbMXXXeFAzNCxGLB0tNqZuO4WlBgvCPj9F68c/edit?usp=sharing) for details:
+   - proper handling of situations where multiple individuals are sampled from the same site: using blocked resamplong during random forest building, or analyzing per-site genetic medians (*site.repeats* option in all model fitting functions);
+   - splitting model fitting and adaptation prediction into two functions (`ojFit` and `ojPredict` instead of the single `ordinationJackknife`) for proper calculation of genetic offsets;
+   - no dependency on `extendedForest` and `gradientForest`.

 ### Application to Genotype-Environment Association (GEA) analysis

 In the example here *Y* is the matrix of genetic distances between individuals and *X* is a matrix of environmental variables measured for all individuals in *Y*.
 Unlike most other GEA methods, we are not trying to find specific loci associated with environment, but want to identify environmental variables that drive local adaptation resulting in selection against immigrants, or [isolation by environment](https://doi.org/10.1111/mec.12938).
 Since such selection acts directly on immigrants, its effect on genomic variation is essentialy the same as physical isolation - it creates genome-wide genetic structure (higher genetic similarity between like-adapted individuals).
 Even if selection is weak and takes several generations, the genetic signal would still be detectable on the whole-genome scale since adaptation is predominantly polygenic and physical linkage to adaptive loci is still extensive.
 Our method aims to identify environmental parameters driving patterns of genetic similarity, captured by the leading principal components (PCs) of the genetic distance matrix.
 We also provide solutions to visualize the risk of future genetic maladaptation ("genetic offset"), plan assisted gene flow interventions, and identify most suitable locations for a given individual (based on its genotype).